Wellington Olympic AFC: Club history

+Olympic playing a friendly match vs. the in 2026.

 The club was formed in 1953 by Greek immigrants as Apollon AFC and is commonly known as 'The Greeks'.
 The club changed its name to Christian Youth FC (CYFC) in 1959, and became Wellington Olympic in 1983.
 The local Greek community continues to be the basis of the club's support and a significant number of players are of Greek heritage.